Greek deal brings relief to euro zone peripheral debt markets

 Officials hope the deal will curb outflows from bank deposits.
 About 1 billion euros flooded out of Greek bank accounts on Friday, a senior banker told Reuters, due to savers' fears that the talks would fail and Athens might have to halt such withdrawals or prepare to reintroduce its own currency.

-German 10-year Bund yields rose 2 basis points to 0.39 percent as investors dropped low-yielding assets perceived as safe havens.
-(Reporting by Marius Zaharia; Editing by Tom Heneghan)
+German 10-year Bund yields rose 3 basis points to 0.39 percent as investors dropped low-yielding assets perceived as safe havens.

-* says South Carolina Public Service Authority outlook revised to negative from stable on financial problems with contractor

-WASHINGTON, March 23 The acting head of the U.S. Securities and Exchange Commission has directed the regulator to launch a pilot plan that would test how the market would be affected if exchanges lowered the fees they charge brokers to execute trades.